Architecture of Saudi Arabia

+Architecture Of Saudi Arabia was not different in the pre-oil era during the early 1930s from what it was across the past centuries.
+Construction and building activities followed a simple and modest style back then, as there was a lack of specialized architects in the modern sense.
+Instead, native communities would erect their own structures manually through the efforts of builders using basic means and local materials in what came to be known as “traditional architecture.”
+Every region in Saudi Arabia was famous for its own brand of architecture that expressed its artistic taste.
+Building materials used at that time were sourced from the local environment, such as clay, rock, palm fronds, and wood.
+Similarly, the architectural styles passed on from generation to generation reflected each region's climatic and environmental conditions.

 The impact of climate

 The area for the modern day of Saudi Arabia can be divided by four distinct regions and due to the unique geographical location of Saudi Arabia, the climate varies from region to region, so the style of architecture in each region is different.

-Hijaz region
+Architecture in the Western Region

-In the western region or Hijaz region, it is a hot-humid climate and located in coastal plain along the Red Sea.
+In the western region, it is a hot-humid climate and located in coastal plain along the Red Sea.
 The structural skeleton of the house is made up of large coral columns and with wood floors and roofs.
 In ground floor is general sitting room and the more private sitting room is located in the first floor.
 The sleeping room is generally located on the upper floor and in summer are sleep on the roof so that there is better ventilation in the sea breeze and natural winds.

-Najd region
+Architecture in the Central and Northern Region

-In the central and northern (Najd) region, it is a desert climate, therefore, the weather is hot and dry and has a great temperature difference between day and night.
+In the central and northern, it is a desert climate, therefore, the weather is hot and dry and has a great temperature difference between day and night.
 The typical houses in the Najd region are usually two stories high and built around an open central courtyard.
 The shape of the courtyard is usually geometric like a rectangle or a square and it works as lungs of the houses to regulate the microclimate and provide a private space for the family to maintain the private life.
 The houses are built on either side of the narrow streets, providing a shady place for pedestrians.
 The roof level of the house is used for sleeping in summer.
-The main material to built this kind of house is sun-dried mud bricks and mud.
+The main material to build this kind of house is sun-dried mud bricks and mud.
 The mud is worked as plastering material used to smear interior and exterior walls, it is very suitable for the sandy weather the reason why is because the colour is unaffected by the weather.
 The exterior walls are thick which are about 80–100 cm, thus, it can effectively isolate high temperate and create comfort level to the residents.